NickG-Math/C4-Homology/README.md

 # C4-Homology
 This project computes the  RO(C<sub>4</sub>) homology of a point as a Green Functor, and beyond...

-Read the wiki for the full documentation/whitepaper.
-This is enough just to get you started
+Read the wiki for the full documentation/whitepaper if you wish to contribute or check the source code.
+This is enough just to verify the results of the corresponding paper in an arbitrary range.

 ## Requirements
 To run the code you need a version of MATLAB.